 - Multiple-Temperature Monitoring– The Bluetooth thermometer has to have at least two temperature probes or a multi-sensor probe.

 - Range and Dependability of Bluetooth Signal- The range of any Bluetooth meat thermometer is dependent on the device you’re sending the wireless signal to.
-I’ve tested all of these Bluetooth thermometers with many devices, tablet and phone, Android and Apple, so I know the true range of these devices.
+I’ve tested all of these Bluetooth thermometers with many devices, tablets and phones, Android and Apple, so I know the true range of these devices.

 A Quick Note on Signal Range